lisus18ikrak/be-a-hacker/README.md

 You can learn More Languages these are optional but you can try.
 These will improve your skills.
 Do not give more time to these languages (Important are C, Python, SQL, js)

-Bash Mastery The Complete Guide to Bash Shell Scripting:
+1 Bash Mastery The Complete Guide to Bash Shell Scripting:

 Mega Link - https://mega.nz/folder/CGBj3S5S#UT2y_zzEcV8MybIEHvhpGQ

-Python For Pentesters:
+2 Python For Pentesters:

 Mega Link - https://mega.nz/folder/DCRhGKoA#wpRiRdPwtTNeK1cYXYnRQQ

-Python 101 for Hackers:
+3 Python 101 for Hackers:

 Mega Link- https://mega.nz/folder/qLBFTaDJ#V3FjAQQdBp7flYKrrF8r3g

-Learn Python Programming Masterclass: (Its generic Python classes for programmers)
+4Learn Python Programming Masterclass: (Its generic Python classes for programmers)

 Mega Link - https://mega.nz/folder/OKJTFKqa#9txi45qrFK_OgoefYatLPw